Hitachi ID Identity Manager includes a unique technology for managing user membership

 no-cost module included with Identity Manager.

-Group Manager -- available stand-alone and as a module in Identity Manager
+Group Manager -- available both stand-alone or as a module included in Identity Manager

 -- streamlines the process of managing security groups on Active

 - A Windows shell extension:

 A shell extension is included with Identity Manager which can be deployed